 The AIDF recognises an allowance for expected credit losses (ECLs) for all loans and advances by applying a probability of default (PD).
 At the end of each reporting period, an assessment is made whether there is objective evidence to indicate a change in the PD.
-Subsequent changes in the allowance for the ECLs are recognised in the statement of profit or loss and other comprehensive income.
+Subsequent changes in the allowance for the ECLs are recognised in the statement comprehensive income.